ziginfo/LS-Wing-OSC-Chataigne-Module/README.md

 Please note that, to obtain feedback from the LS-Wing, you must first have configured "OSC-Commands" on the Faders and/or Buttons..!!
 (this is done in the Mapping-Setup inside the LS-Wing Configuration-Page)
 Please note also that the LS-Wing should be connected to the computer when using this module !
-As there are sent Sync-Actions automatically, this might make "hang-up" Chataigne when no LS-Wing is connected...
+As there are sent Sync-Actions automatically, this might make "hang-on" Chataigne when no LS-Wing is connected...
 If you want to just try the module offline and see, what it looks like... please use the file "lswing_offline.js" instead (and rename it to "lswing.js")